Timeline Visuals — Balancing Customization, Accessibility, and Scale

 • Dense planning scenarios with overlapping activities

-• Leadership-level questions like “Where are the risks?” and “What’s happening in this region?”
+• Leadership questions like "Where are the risks?" and "What's happening in this region?"

 • Timelines were easier to read